Frequently Asked Questions

 How is coaching different from counseling, mentoring, and training?

-There is some overlap between coaching and counseling, but some key differences too.
-Many of the communication techniques like listening, reflecting and questioning are similar, and both offer education on issues related to adoption, attachment, trauma, parenting, communication or conflict resolution.
+There is some overlap between coaching and counseling, but there are also some key differences.
+Many of the communication techniques like listening, reflecting, and questioning are similar and both offer education on issues related to adoption, attachment, trauma, parenting, communication, or conflict resolution.
 Counseling utilizes a licensed professional and the focus is typically on mental health issues and on bringing healing to past trauma and losses.
-On the other hand, coaching is present and future oriented, focusing on practical life changes that help people apply what they are learning or get from where they are to where God wants them to be.
+On the other hand, coaching is present and future-oriented, focusing on practical life changes that help people apply what they are learning or get from where they are to where God wants them to be.

 What training do you have?

-In addition to extensive training in trauma, attachment and neuroscience related approaches to relationships, Renee holds a professional life coaching credential through the International Coach Federation.
+In addition to extensive training in trauma, attachment, and neuroscience-related approaches to relationships, Renee holds a professional life coaching credential through the International Coaching Federation.
 To obtain her coaching credential, she has undergone rigorous education and instruction.
-She is in the process of completing a trauma informed coaching certificate and continues to develop her skills and grow professionally through advanced training.
-For more information about the International Coach Federation please visit this website, https://coachfederation.org/
+She is in the process of completing a trauma-informed coaching certificate and continues to develop her skills and grow professionally through advanced training.
+For more information about the International Coaching Federation, please visit this website, https://coachingfederation.org/.